 Every well-appointed kitchen needs an assortment of quality knives.
 If you aren’t looking to purchase a full set, choosing the right knives for your kitchen can be challenging — but a serrated utility knife is one of the most versatile options and will prevent you from squashing your tomatoes, flattening your bread, and shredding other expensive treats.

 Our buying guide will walk you through the most important aspects of utility knives to help you find the right tool for your kitchen.
-If you’re ready to buy, check out our recommendations for the top serrated utility knives on the market.
-If you’re not sure what you need, keep reading to learn more.
+If you’re ready to buy, check out our recommendations for the best serrated utility knives on the market.

 Most serrated utility knives feature blades made from stainless steel or high carbon steel.
 An increasing number of knives feature ceramic blades — a material with advantages and disadvantages.